Femme Fatale poster

 At 57 minutes, the Midpoint arrives at 50% of the runtime—precisely centered, creating perfect narrative symmetry.
 The analysis reveals that this crucial beat Nicolas's photograph of Laure is published, making her visible to her former criminal partners who now know she's alive and want revenge and their diamonds back., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Collapse moment at 86 minutes (75% through) represents the emotional nadir.
 Here, Laure is kidnapped and faces death at the hands of her former partners.
-Nicolas attempts a rescue but the situation spirals into tragedy—he falls to his death., shows the protagonist at their lowest point.
+Nicolas attempts a rescue but the situation spirals into tragedy—he falls to his death., demonstrates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 91 minutes initiates the final act resolution at 80% of the runtime.
 The film's reality twist is revealed—it was all a dream.
 Laure awakens in the bath after the heist with a chance to make different choices and rewrite her fate., demonstrating the transformation achieved throughout the journey.